-What is the House Freedom Caucus?
+Why (almost) everyone hates the Freedom Caucus

 - The group is considered the most far-right flank of the Republican conference

-Washington (CNN)The rag-tag rabble-rousing House Freedom Caucus may be the linchpin to repeal Obamacare at this point.
+Washington (CNN)The rag-tag rabble-rousing House Freedom Caucus may be the linchpin to repeal and replace Obamacare at this point.

-A group of conservative agitators who've irked leadership, held the line against spending bills and rebelled against trade priorities of leaders may be the last hope in delivering on President Donald Trump's first legislative achievement.
+The group of conservative agitators who've irked leadership, held the line against spending bills and rebelled against trade priorities of leaders have now helped delay a health care vote at least one day.

 A brief history